Meet Thailand's secret weapon in climate change battle - France 24

 It was clear then things needed to change, says Voraakhom, who grew up in the capital and says air quality has deteriorated rapidly, as has food quality and security because of the heavy use of pesticides.

 In 2018, she created Asia's largest rooftop farm, which mimics the region's famed rice terraces where run-off travels down layers of crops, conserving both water and soil.
-Winding around the 22,400 square-metre (241,111 square feet) rooftop is a jogging path and a lawn.
+Winding around the 22,400 square-metre (241,000 square-foot) rooftop is a jogging path and a lawn.

 Later this year she will unveil plans to transform a vast, unused bridge crossing the Chao Phraya river into a park with bicycle lanes, bringing more green space to a place with precious little of it.